matheusenomoto/software_engineering/Data Structures and Algorithms/data_structures_and_algorithms.md

 They are used by compilers and interpreters to record the symbols and different entities, such as objects, classes, variables and function names, that have been declared in a program.

+#### Applications of Hash Tables

+The efficiency and versatility of hash tables make them a cornerstone of modern software development, appearing in a wide range of applications.
+Their ability to provide near-instantaneous (average O(1) time complexity) lookups, insertions, and deletions is invaluable.

+*   **Databases and Indexing:** Databases use hash tables to create indexes that dramatically speed up data retrieval.
+Instead of scanning an entire table to find a record, the database can use a key's hash to go directly to the location of the data, making queries significantly faster.

+*   **Caches:** Caching systems, whether in web browsers, servers, or within applications (a technique known as memoization), rely heavily on hash tables.
+They store the results of expensive computations or frequently requested data, using a key (like a URL or function input) to quickly check if the data is already in the cache, avoiding the need to re-fetch or re-calculate it.

+*   **Programming Language Data Structures:** Many high-level programming languages provide built-in associative array data structures that are implemented using hash tables.
+Examples include Python's `dict`, JavaScript's `Map` and `Object`, Java's `HashMap`, and C++'s `std::unordered_map`.
+These are used for everything from simple data storage to complex algorithm implementation.

+*   **Symbol Tables:** As mentioned, compilers and interpreters use symbol tables to keep track of all the identifiers (like variable names, function names, and classes) in a program.
+A hash table is the perfect structure for this, as it allows the compiler to quickly look up information about an identifier every time it's encountered in the code.

+*   **Cryptography and Data Integrity:** While not a direct key-value storage application, the underlying hash functions are critical in cryptography.
+They are used to securely store passwords (by hashing them instead of storing them in plain text) and to generate checksums that verify data integrity, ensuring a file has not been altered during transmission.

 ### Graphs and Algorithms

 Graphs are non-linear data structures in which the problem is represented as a network by connecting a set of nodes as edges.